Saint Seiya Omega

 Saint Seiya Omega (Seinto Seiya Omega) is an anime series produced by Toei Animation.
 It is a spin-off of the Saint Seiya anime series written and illustrated by Masami Kurumada, produced in commemoration of the 25th anniversary of the franchise.
 The series began broadcasting in Japan on TV Asahi on April 1, 2012.

 The series follows a young teenager known as Koga who becomes one of the 88 warriors protecting the Goddess Athena known as Saints.
 As the Pegasus Bronze Saint, Koga embarks on a journey to increase his power to save Athena while meeting some other Saints.
-For the second season, the series tells the conflict between Athena and her sister Pallas which starts a new war.
+For the second season, the series tells the conflict between Athena and her sister Pallas which starts a new holy war.
 The series also got a manga adaptation and a fighting game.

-Omega was created as an alternative to the series' direct sequel Saint Seiya: Next Dimension due to lack of material to adapt.
+Omega was created as an alternative to the manga series' direct sequel Saint Seiya: Next Dimension due to lack of material to adapt.
 As a result, rather than refocusing on the returning cast, Toei created a new generation of Saints who would succeed the old cast.
 Critical reception to the series has been mixed with critics often finding it derivative from other shows from the same genre.

 Plot

-The storyline of Omega takes place 25 years after the Holy Wars of the 20th century narrated in the original manga and its anime adaptation.
+The storyline of Omega takes place 25 years after the Holy Wars of the 20th century against the god Hades narrated in the original manga and its anime adaptation.
 The goddess Athena is still on Earth after reincarnating to continue her duty of protecting peace against several antagonistic deities.
-Athena and a new generation of Saints prepare to face new threats that lurks in this new era, in which Pegasus Seiya, the protagonist of Kurumada's manga, is revered as a Saint of legend and one of Athena's Gold Saints.
+Athena and a new generation of Saints prepare to face new threats that lurks in this new era, in which Pegasus Seiya, the main protagonist of Kurumada's manga and anime series, is revered as a Legendary Saint and one of Athena's Gold Saints.

-The first part of the series is the "Chapter Mars" (マルス編, Marusu Hen), introducing the new Pegasus Saint Koga and his friends Dragon Ryuhou, Lionet Souma, Wolf Haruto, Aquila Yuna and Aria, and the beginning of their fight against the God of War Mars in his quest to capture Aria to become the new Athena.
+The first part of the series is the "Chapter Mars" (マルス編, Marusu Hen), introducing the new Pegasus Bronce Saint Koga and his friends Bronce Saints Dragon Ryuhou, Lionet Souma, Wolf Haruto, Aquila Yuna and Aria, and the beginning of their fight against the God of War Mars in his quest to capture Aria to become the new Athena.
 The second part is the "Zodiac Temples Saga" (十二宮編, Jūnikyū Hen), featuring Koga and his friends who decides to fight against the many Gold Saints who have aligned themselves with Mars in their fight to save Athena before it is too late, eventually being accompanied by Orion Eden.

 The second season begins the "Chapter New Cloth" (編, Nyū Kurosu Hen), introducing Athena's new enemy Pallas and her Pallasite warriors, a new ally in the Steel Saint Subaru, and new powers with their stronger New Cloths.
 The second half of season 2 comprises the "Chapter Ω Awakening" (覚醒編, Omega Kakusei Hen), where Athena and her many Saints take their war with Pallas to her stronghold Pallasvelda, where Pallas's elite Pallasites begin to conspire against her.